POBA Board and Staff

-Sallie Bernard is the President of the James Kirk Bernard Foundation, under whose auspices POBA – Where The Arts Live® was created.
+Sallie Bernard is the President of the James Kirk Bernard Foundation, under whose auspices POBA, Where The Arts Live® was created.
 Sallie is a talented painter and illustrator in her own right.
-Much of Sallie’s career has been devoted to key roles in non-profit organization, especially in the fields of autism and neurological development.
-Currently, she is on the board of Autism Speaks, following its merger in 2007 with Cure Autism Now (CAN).
-She had previously served as Board Chair for CAN and as Executive Director of its New Jersey chapter.
+Much of Sallie’s career has been devoted to key roles in nonprofit organizations, especially in the fields of autism and neurological development.
+Sallie has served on the board of Autism Speaks, following its merger in 2007 with Cure Autism Now (CAN), where she had previously served as Board Chair and as Executive Director of the New Jersey chapter.
 She was also a member of the Founders Forum for The Autism Center of UMDNJ in New Jersey.
-She and her husband, Tom, have been major supporters of the Autism Genetic Resource Exchange (AGRE), Clinical Trials Network, Autism Treatment Network, and Environmental Innovators Award programs.
+She and her husband, Tom (a writer), have been major supporters of the Autism Genetic Resource Exchange (AGRE), Clinical Trials Network, Autism Treatment Network, and Environmental Innovators Award programs.

 Sallie is also co-founder and Board President of Ascendigo Autism Services, a lifespan services provider and outdoor recreation camp for individuals with autism.
 Sallie has served on the Board of several other nonprofits, including the US Cochrane Center, where she was Chair and Founding Member of CUE, a program that supports evidence-based decision-making in health care.
 Sallie was the founder and former president of ARC Research, a market research and consulting firm now part of Leger Marketing.
 She is a graduate of Radcliffe College, Harvard University.